-Individuals are required to receive the Hepatitis B vaccine series, as indicated in the "Requirements for Hepatitis B Vaccine Policy for Faculty and Students".
+Individuals are required to receive the Hepatitis B vaccine series, as indicated in Policy I.32.00.

-Individuals that present reactions or life threatening complications must provided written documentation from their health care provider to be exempt from this requirement.
+Individuals that present reactions or life-threatening complications must provide written documentation from their health care provider to be exempt from this requirement.